 Bipolar disorder may affect a loved one’s behavior, relationships, and your living situation with them.

-Bipolar disorder doesn’t define an individual but can affect their mood and behavior.
+Bipolar disorder doesn’t define a person, but it can affect their mood and behavior.

 You might find some of your loved one’s behaviors upsetting or challenging to manage at home.
 This could negatively affect your relationship with them, as well as your mental health and quality of life.